nus-cs2103-AY2324S1/tp/docs/UserGuide.md

 title: User Guide
 ---

-## Welcome to Tutor Connect
+## Welcome to TutorConnect

-Tutor Connect is an address book made for **tuition centre managers** to easily track and schedule.
+TutorConnect is an address book made for **tuition centre coordinators** to easily track and schedule tuition classes.

-Here’s an overview of what you can do with Tutor Connect:
+Here’s an overview of what you can do with TutorConnect:
 * Store and edit information about your tutors
 * Create and plan your tutor availability and schedule
 * View upcoming schedules

 On top of these functionalities, we believe that tuition centre management must be efficient.
-Therefore, Tutor Connect is **optimised for users who can type fast** and utilise the Command Line Interface (CLI) to complete tasks using the keyboard faster than using the mouse.
+Therefore, TutorConnect is **optimised for users who can type fast** and utilise the Command Line Interface (CLI) to complete tasks using the keyboard faster than using the mouse.

 * Table of Contents
 {:toc}